Kabangi/ch-documentation/source/includes/_schedules.md

         "message": "Event was deleted"
     }
 ```
-`DELETE /practices/{id}`
+`DELETE /schedules/{id}`

-Requires the access token to be that of an authenticated user for either the admin or the practice owner
+Requires the access token to be that of an authenticated user for either the admin or the schedule owner